5.1 Start your project (10 min.)

 If you are struggling with the task of defining a “customer need”, you can get around that by simply putting together a list of a few search phrases (“emergency burn care”, “walk in burn care”, “24 hour clinic”) that you think are relevant to what you want to advertise for on Google.
 This is important in building your keyword list as well.

-Please review the section called “Setting campaign scope” under “What you need to know”.
+Please review the section called “Setting campaign scope” under “Google PPC Fundamentals”.

 Create a new project